 This recipe is versatile and easy to adapt.
 Below are some simple ingredient substitutions.

-📝 Tips for Making Light Tahini Dressing
+📝 How to Make Light Tahini Dressing

-These additional tips will help you get the best results from this recipe.
+The complete recipe with exact amounts is below.
+These additional tips will help you get the best results.

 - Warm water helps the tahini blend smoothly and prevents it from clumping.
 Add the water gradually, whisking as you go, until the dressing reaches your desired consistency.